jaceklaskowski/spark-kubernetes-book/docs/demo/using-cloud-storage-for-checkpoint-location-in-spark-structured-streaming-on-google-kubernetes-engine.md

   --cluster-version=latest
 ```

-Wait a few minutes before the GKE cluster is ready.
+Wait a few minutes before the cluster is ready.

 In the end, you should see the messages as follows: